+19. (a) When a request is lodged, is a receipt provided to the requester?

+☐ Yes ☐ No ☐ Sometimes

+b) If YES or SOMETIMES, how is it provided?

+-

+-

+20. (a) When the public authority does not hold the information, what does it do? -

+-

-19. (a) When a request is lodged, is a receipt provided to the requester? ☐ Yes ☐ No ☐ Sometimes (b) If YES or SOMETIMES, how is it provided?
-20. (a) When the public authority does not hold the information, what does it do? (b) If, in this situation, requests are transferred or the requester is informed that the authorit does not hold the information, how long on average does this take? days 21. (a) How long on average does it take the public authority to respond to requests? days (b) What standards are applied in terms of timeliness?
+b) If, in this situation, requests are transferred or the requester is informed that the audoes not hold the information, how long on average does this take? days - ıthor 21. (a) How long on average does it take the public authority to respond to reque days sts?